Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 Shizuoka Matsuri

-As the region’s biggest spring festival, this three-day event is a sight to behold, and is filled with entertainment and performances.
-There is a yatai-mura (a food stall village), nebuta floats, cherry blossom, parades, performances and cosplay, so you’ll be well entertained.
+As the region’s biggest spring festival, this three-day event is a sight to behold and is filled with entertainment and performances.
+There is a yatai-mura (a food stall village), nebuta floats, cherry blossoms, parades, performances, and cosplay, so you’ll be well entertained.

 Inuyama Festival

 This spring festival features impressive processions of 13 three-leveled dashi — traditional wheeled floats covered in lanterns.
 Dating back to 1635, the festival was recognized as an “Intangible Cultural Property” in 2006 by the Japanese government.
-During the festival, there is a performance by karakuri (traditional mechanized puppets), and during the evening they cover the floats with lanterns.
+During the festival, there is a performance by karakuri (traditional mechanized puppets), and they cover the floats with lanterns during the evening.

 Fuji Shibazakura